Compare CSAT for AI vs Human Conversations in Intercom

 With Supportman

-- All CSAT ratings appear in Slack tagged with the handling agent (human or Fin).
+- All emoji ratings (😍 😀 😐 🙁 😠) appear in Slack tagged with the agent name — human or Fin.

 Does Intercom attribute CSAT ratings to Fin AI separately?

 Yes — Intercom's CSAT reports can be filtered by whether the conversation was fully handled by Fin, partially handled, or fully human.
-Supportman surfaces the same attribution in Slack.
+Supportman surfaces the same attribution in Slack — Fin appears as the agent on Fin-handled ratings.

 What if Fin CSAT is lower than human CSAT — should I reduce Fin deflection?

 Not necessarily.
 A small gap is expected — Fin handles different conversation types than humans.
-A large gap (>0.5 stars) usually indicates content gaps that can be fixed.
+A large gap in dissatisfied ratings (🙁 😠) usually indicates content gaps that can be fixed.
 Outright removal of Fin deflection is rarely the right answer.